francescaSchiro/personal/README.md

 ---

-why can't make automatic imports with lightbulg suggestions??
+- why can't make automatic imports with lightbulg suggestions??
+- pull nav up in browsers;
+- how can i make animation stop in the background when not into view? is it automatic?

 - styledcomponents ( ThemeProvider, GlobalStyle )
 - Font Awesome